pandemia-app/pandemia/README.md

 ## Compile and run

-Before running the application on your smartphone, you *NEED* to follow "Environment variables" instructions.
+Before running the application on your smartphone, you *MUST* follow "Environment variables" instructions.

 ## Source code